zaydabash/dreamwalk/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcomed.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License